ResearchPlanAssign Strategy

 Section titled “Static Analysis → Plan → Fix”Research Phase: static-analysis-report.md

-Runs daily to scan all agentic workflows with security tools (zizmor, poutine, actionlint):
+Runs daily to scan all agentic workflows with security tools (zizmor, poutine, actionlint), creating a comprehensive security discussion with clustered findings by tool and issue type, severity assessment, fix prompts, and historical trends.

 Duplicate Code Detection → Plan → Refactor